 The wide range in price is due to the fact that adult circumcision and/or suprapubic fat removal may be required before the implant procedure can be performed.

-The true value of the Penuma surgery is that it is designed to be permanent.
-The IRB-approved five-year study we discussed earlier shows that patients are satisfied with the Penuma implant for years after the procedure.
+The IRB-approved five-year study mentioned earlier shows that patients are satisfied with the Penuma implant for years after the procedure.
 Patients who get Alloderm, Belladerm, or fat injections find themselves disappointed once the results wear off after a few months.

 This cost is also all-inclusive, so you don’t have to worry about any hidden fees.
 If you can’t afford this procedure out-of-pocket, there are several financing options available.
 Check out our cost and financing page to learn more.